vlosing/VFDT-split-time-prediction/README.md

 - Clone simply the adapted MOA git from [here](https://github.com/vlosing/moa)
 - MOA provides several algorithms derived from the Hoeffding-Tree.
 Therefore, they are adapted as well to use the local split-time prediction.
 The main split-time prediction algorithms are located in HoeffdingTree.java.
 - If you want to get only the modified files to integrate them into your local MOA version they are located [here](https://github.com/vlosing/VFDT-split-time-prediction/tree/master/trees)
--Build MOA using an IDE such as IntelliJ
+- Build MOA using an IDE such as IntelliJ

 ## Using the local-split-time-prediction
 Select the type of split-time-prediction you want to use in the properties of the Hoeffding-Tree.